bruceravel/demeter/documentation/Athena/analysis/peak.rst

 toggles between the two.

-Once you have set all the parameters of the fitting model, the fit is performed by clicking the :quoted:`Fit` button in the “Actions” section at the top of the page.
-Alternately, you can examine the current state of the model without running the fit by clicking the :quoted:`Plot sum` button.
+Once you have set all the parameters of the fitting model, the fit is performed by clicking the :kbd:`Fit,light` button in the :quoted:`Actions` section at the top of the page.
+Alternately, you can examine the current state of the model without running the fit by clicking the :kbd:`Plot sum,light` button.